Carving

 American walnut shield and coat of arms.
 Shield is 1 1/4 inch thick solid walnut and is 48 inches tall by 40 inches wide.
 The Coat of arms itself is 2" thick and was carved separately, painted, gilded with 23K gold and aluminum leaf and then attached to the shield.
 The harp strings are made from "fine" (.996 pure) silver wire.
 Fine silver is nearly pure silver and will not tarnish.
 Sterling has a bit of copper in it to make it stronger and it is the copper that tarnishes.

-The last picture shows the arms hanging in it's new home.
+The last picture shows the arms hanging in its new home.
 Perfect scale for a room this size.

 Urn centerpiece.jpg (24259 bytes) Shell & acanthus elements.jpg (33694 bytes) Proto-types.jpg (25093 bytes) Organ_keystone.jpg (46246 bytes) Organ keystone application.jpg (44150 bytes)